BACOUL/digitalmeve/README.md

 eIDAS/ESIGN note: .MEVE is a proof of existence/integrity, not a qualified e-signature.

 Anti-confusion: .MEVE is not a notary/INPI replacement.

-See SECURITY.md and LICENSE.
+See also: SECURITY.md and LICENSE.

 ---

 Use Cases

-Individuals: authorship, photos/videos evidence, timestamping drafts.
+Individuals: authorship, photo/video evidence, timestamping drafts.
 Professionals: invoices, quotes, contracts, IP pre-proof.
 Institutions: diplomas, rulings, official communications.